isyuck/tidalrytm/README.md

 tidalrytm enables control of the analog rytm mkii from tidalcycles, directly over midi.

-this is a personal tool, but i thought i'd share it here if it's of any use to anyone `:-)`. it (mostly) works, but needs some optimisation and timing improvements.
+this is a personal tool, but i thought i'd share it here if it's of any use to anyone `:-)`.

 i made this because of the way tidal and superdirt currently handle midi control change messages, only allowing one per message.